(click on a topic heading to skip to that section)

 (link to top)

-Currently there are no direct flights from Pokhara to Nepalganj.
-You would have to fly Pokhara - Kathmandu - Nepalganj.
+Currently there are no direct flights from Pokhara to Nepalgunj You would have to fly Pokhara - Kathmandu - Nepalgunj

 Daily buses from Pokhara to Mahendranagar (Near Ambassa) leave from Pokhara's old bus park at 3pm.
 The journey time is 12-14 hours.
 Tickets are best bought in person the day before.
 They cost about 1,400 rupees.